 • Chapter 4 gives a behind-the-scenes look at the work that goes into the consolidation process based on Disney Corporation.
 This chapter introduces consolidation of wholly owned subsidiaries with a differential, which results in situations in which the acquiring company pays more than the book value of the acquired company's net assets.
 This chapter adds a detailed explanation of the new shading of the consolidation worksheet entries introduced in Chapter 2.
-Finally, we have added a new illustration based on Disney's recent acquisition of the rights to the well-known "Star Wars" films when it acquired Lucasfilm.
+Finally, we have included one new callout box illustrating a real-world example of one of the important topics discussed in the chapter.